albayaty/gala_quantum_library/README.md

 2. The target qubit of an *n*-bit gate can be replaced with any of the control qubits.
 For instance, the target qubit can be mapped in the middle among the control qubits, to fit the layout of an IBM quantum computer efficiently.
 3. Based on (1) and (2), SWAP gates are no longer required to connect the non-neighboring physical qubits of an IBM quantum computer for the final transpiled *n*-bit gates.

-Experimentally, based on the above-mentioned essential configurations, the final transpiled quantum circuits constructed from *n*-bit gates of GALA-*n* quantum library always have lower quantum costs and fewer depths than those constructed from standard *n*-bit quantum gates, e.g., *n*-bit Toffoli and *n*-bit Fredkin gates, for IBM quantum computers.
+Experimentally, from the above-mentioned essential configurations, the final transpiled quantum circuits constructed from *n*-bit gates of GALA-*n* quantum library always have lower quantum costs and fewer depths than those constructed from standard *n*-bit quantum gates, e.g., *n*-bit Toffoli and *n*-bit Fredkin gates, for IBM quantum computers.

 For more information about the GALA-*n* quantum library and our introduced Bloch sphere approach, please read our paper entitled **"GALA-*n*: Generic Architecture of Layout-Aware *n*-Bit Quantum Operators for Cost-Effective Realization on IBM Quantum Computers"**, available at https://doi.org/10.48550/arXiv.2311.06760